 - Apply the fill with an even back-and-forth motion to completely cover the damaged area.
 (Hint: For easier application, you may soften the fill stick by carefully heating the end over a small flame.)

 - Gently remove excess fill with a straightedge and dry cloth.

-- Apply grain marks if necessary with the touch-up pen.
+- Apply grain marks, if necessary, with the touch-up pen.

-- Apply touch-up in gentle, even strokes, not allowing the fluid to accumulate in any single area.
+- Apply touch-up paint in gentle, even strokes, not allowing the fluid to accumulate in any single area.

 - If required, apply a grain pattern with a thin permanent marker to match the rest of the area.